 Moreover, Losman’s figures considerably understate the problem.
 Military expenditures in the region have soared in the wake of Sept.
 11 and are likely to soar higher still if the war spreads to Iraq.
 Rather than reducing its exposure, U.S. policies thus have the effect of thrusting it more deeply into a volatile corner of the world.
 Rather than making it less vulnerable, they make it more.

 While it is impossible to say that the Twin Towers horror would not have occurred if U.S. energy policies had been different, there’s no doubt that current policies makes such events more likely to occur.
-Three to four thousand crushed and incinerated bodies are a reminder that no matter how much Americans try to ignore the reality gap, it will not go away.
+Three thousand crushed and incinerated bodies are a reminder that no matter how much Americans try to ignore the reality gap, it will not go away.